 - adolescence and rites of passage

 - Kiwi male culture.

 The earliest films made in New Zealand have been lost due to the fragile nature of film.
 The first were made in the 1910s by overseas crews.
 Early films often used Māori culture as an exotic drawcard.
-One New Zealander to work on early films was Ted Coubray, who first worked as a cameraman in 1921 and made important technological innovations, including a sound-on-film system.
+One New Zealander to work on early films was Ted Coubray, who first worked as a camera operator in 1921 and made important technological innovations, including a sound-on-film system.

 Rudall Hayward had a 50-year career in film, beginning with black and white silent films.
 His To love a Maori (1972) was the first colour feature film made by a New Zealander.
 He is notable for including a Māori perspective in his films.
 His first wife Hilda and his second wife Ramai were both important collaborators.

 John O’Shea has been called the father of New Zealand film.
 He was also interested in looking at race relations in his films, such as Broken barrier (1952).